 - Notify the local media that it's Certified Nurses Day and include the names of all certified nurses on your staff.

-- Invite certified nurses to a banquet, tea or luncheon held in their honor.
+- Invite certified nurses to an event held in their honor.

 - Reward certified nurses with gift certificates or special bonuses.

-- Have special signs made and posted throughout your facility announcing Certified Nurses Day and featuring photos of all of your certified nurses.
+- Post signs throughout your facility announcing Certified Nurses Day and featuring photos of your certified nurses.

-- Send letters of appreciation to all of your certified nurses.
+- Send letters of appreciation to your certified nurses.

-- Offer a free meal to all nurses who attend a certification drive lead by certified nurses on your staff.
+- Offer a free meal to all nurses who attend a certification drive.

 Offer personal encouragement & recognition